hasancse06/Digital-RFID-Wallet-for-Shop-Owner-Using-Ionic-Angular/README.md

    cd Digital-RFID-Wallet-for-Shop-Owner-Using-Ionic-Angular
 Install dependencies

-bash
-Copy code
 npm install

 Configure your API endpoint

-Update the API URL in the environment file.
+- Update the API URL in the environment file.

-Ensure JWT Auth and TeraWallet API are accessible.
+- Ensure JWT Auth and TeraWallet API are accessible.

-Build and run
+Build and run the app

-bash
-Copy code
+# For browser testing
 ionic serve
-or deploy to Android using:

-bash
-Copy code
+# For Android deployment
 ionic capacitor build android

 📱 Screenshots / Mockups

 (Add your app preview or screenshots here)
 Recommended size: 1200×900px

 💡 Why Choose This Project?

-✅ 100% free and open-source
+- ✅ 100% free and open-source

-⚡ Fast contactless NFC transactions
+- ⚡ Fast contactless NFC transactions

-🔒 Secure with JWT + role-based access
+- 🔒 Secure with JWT + role-based access

-🧩 Fully compatible with WordPress & WooCommerce
+- 🧩 Fully compatible with WordPress & WooCommerce

-🛠️ Built using Ionic Angular for multi-platform support
+- 🛠️ Built using Ionic Angular for multi-platform support

 👨‍💻 Author